The Constitution of ManFrom The Science of Spirituality

 - The Gnostics used the term “Father” to denote the third self or spirit triad.
 So when Christ said “the father and I are one” (John 10:30), he meant he was united with his Spirit, or more accurately that his monad was centred in his third triad.

 - The Gnostics used the term “Son” to denote the second self or soul triad.
-So when Christ said “no one knows the Father except the Son” (Matthew 11:27), he meant that we need to become second selves before we can even begin to comprehend what a third self is.
+So when Christ said “no one knows the Father except the Son” (Matthew 11:27), he meant that we need to become second selves before we can even begin to know what a third self is.
 The phrase: “No one comes to the Father except through me” (John 14:6) originally read “no one comes to the Father except through the Son”.
 Since humans are centred in our first selves, we must therefore pass through the Son (second self or soul triad) to get to the Father (third self or spirit triad).

 - The Gnostics used the term “Mother” to denote the first self or Personality; the lowest aspect of our being that incarnates into the physical body.
 The word “mother” originates from the Latin “mater”, and it is no coincidence that the word “matter” shares the same root.
 The Mother (personality) gives birth to the Son (soul), and the son goes on to become the Father (spirit).
 Or as the bible puts it: “It is sown a soul body; it is raised a spiritual body” (1 Corinthians 15:44).
 The term “Mother” later became confused with the “Holy Spirit”.